Frequency Quadrupling

 Alternative term: fourth-harmonic generation

 Frequency quadrupling is a process of nonlinear frequency conversion where the resulting optical frequency is four times that of the input laser beam, which means that the wavelength is reduced by a factor of 4.
-This can be accomplished with two sequential frequency doublers (Figure 1).
+That can be accomplished with two sequential frequency doublers (Figure 1).
 Another possibility would be to use a single frequency doubler and two sum frequency generation stages for mixing with residual pump light, but that approach is not common.

 Limited Lifetime due to Crystal Degradation